rayoz6546/Rayan/README.md

 Welcome to my Github page!

-Please find some of the most important projects, courses, and papers I have worked on throughout my academic and professional journey.
+* Courses  --------> To view some of the most important courses I have taken related to Data Science, Machine Learning, Computer Systems, and Hardware Designs

-*
+* Papers   --------> To view my published paper (on MDPI), and more papers written about different projects I worked on
+* Projects --------> To view demos and details about projects included on my resume (and more!)